-Salts need to be stores in a dry spot at room temperature.
+Salts need to be stored in a dry spot at room temperature.
 There are seasoning salts and finishing salts.
 Many varieties have come on the market and they have different strengths and tastes.

 Kosher salt is a large grain coarse salt used for meats and in cooking.
 Its quick dissolving and the flakes give cooks better control when sprinkling.

 Fine sea salt is a substitute for typical iodized table salt.
-The different is it lacks the bitterness of table salt.
+The difference is it lacks the bitterness of table salt.

 Sea salt is flaky and gives food a nice look and crunchy finish.

 Himalayan salt is pink in color due to its mineral content.
 Harvested in the Himalayan mountains, it is sold in blocks.
-Costco sells a delicious Himalayan salt.
-It tastes beautiful.
+Costco sells a delicious Himalayan salt that tastes beautiful.

-Green chilis are a fruit and popular pepper.
-The jalapeno is the most popular of these peppers.
+The jalapeno is the most popular type of green chili.
 Oils from the chilis can burn the skin, so wear gloves when handling.

 Black Peppercorns – are dried to an intense fruity pungency.

-Paprika is ground from red peppers and colors food.
+Paprika is ground from red peppers and is primarily used to color food.
 Some varieties, such as Hungarian paprika, tend to be hot.

 White Peppercorns are good when they are cream-colored and pungent, not superhot.